Mohanty-Hitesh-4495/ResumeForge-AI-Powered-Resume-Builder/README.md

   <h3>ResumeForge is an intelligent resume builder that helps you create professional resumes with AI-powered suggestions and beautiful templates. 🚀</h3>
 </div>

+## Motivation
+Building an effective resume can be time-consuming and challenging, especially for students and job seekers unfamiliar with formatting and content optimization.
+This project was motivated by the need for an AI-powered, user-friendly platform that simplifies resume creation, ensuring personalized and professional outputs.

+## Overview
+This AI-powered Resume Builder allows users to create, edit, and manage their resume profiles with Firebase authentication and Firestore data storage.
+The platform offers agent-curated summaries, customizable templates, and PDF downloads.

 ## Features

 - Smart Resume Builder with intuitive form interface